audibleblink/secblog/content/post/subdomain_enum/index.md

 date: 2019-04-20T13:02:17-04:00
 ---

-Python (and all other scripting languages) use the host system's name resoultion APIs to determine if a host exists.
+Python (and all other scripting languages) use the host system's name resolution APIs.
 Skip the bottleneck and craft the DNS packets manually.

 <!--more-->